Ghosts, Miners, and Artists.

 6. Go on a Ghost Tour in Bisbee Arizona

-If you stay in the Copper Queen hotel you will hear about the elderly gentleman in a top hat that is said to haunt the hotel.
-A little boy who drowned years ago and a young woman who hung herself are also said to haunt the hotel.
+Copper Queen hotel has stories of an older gentleman in a top hat that haunts the hotel.
+Two others thought to haunt the hotel includes a little boy who drowned and a young woman who hung herself.

 Old Bisbee Ghost Tours offer several tours including a haunted pub crawl.